Iljaaa/machete/README.md

 ## date and datetime

-Used for check form date and datetime field values or \DateTime objects
+Used to check form date and datetime field values or \DateTime objects

 It's same validator with different date format:
 - data: Y-m-d